As popular tattoo styles go, Japanese tattoos are among the most common and easily recognizable.

 There is not just one characteristic available to describe a Tengu.

-The story has been told that the Tengu was a shooting star that touched down with a thundering noise and only brought chaos and destruction.
+The story has been told that the Tengu was a falling star that touched down with a thundering noise and only brought disarray and confusion.

 It revealed itself with dog-like features and a beak-like nose.